Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Data

 where ${\bf d}$ is our data vector, ${\bf t}$ is the theoretical prediction for ${\bf d}$, dependent on the free model parameters $\vec{\theta}$, and ${\sf C}$ is the covariance matrix of our measurements.
 The measurements and covariance are described above.

 Specifically, we use measurements of the projected correlation function $w_\mathrm{p}$ of galaxies in four stellar mass bins, as well as their cross-correlation with gravitational shear $\Delta\Sigma$, from a single sample of source galaxies.
 The data vector ${\bf d}$ thus comprises four different estimates of $w_\mathrm{p}$ and $\Delta\Sigma$, one per stellar mass bin.
 We do not consider cross-correlations between mass bins.
 The measurements span transverse separations in the range $0.15\,{\rm Mpc}/h<r_p<25\,{\rm Mpc}/h$.
 In our fiducial analysis we use this full range for $w_\mathrm{p}$, but impose a scale cut of $r_\mathrm{p}<1.4\,\mathrm{Mpc}/h$ for the $\Delta\Sigma$ data, to avoid the potential impact of baryonic feedback, which is not currently included in our model.
+We determine this value by looking at the expected impact of baryonic effects following \cite{contreras2024}.
 We study the dependence of our results on this choice (see Section \ref{sec:allscales}).
 Our fiducial data vector contains a total of 64 elements.

 The free parameters of the model are the 5 $\Lambda$CDM cosmological parameters $(\sigma_8,\Omega_{\rm m},\Omega_{\rm b},n_s,h)$, as well as 5 SHAMe parameters, which are described in Section \ref{subsection: extended abundance matching}.
 These parameters and their associated priors are shown in Table \ref{tab:priors}.
 We evaluate the emulator (see Section \ref{sec:shame_emulator}) at the median redshift of each stellar mass bin [0.18, 0.22, 0.27, 0.32], and assume that the SHAMe parameters do not evolve with redshift or stellar mass.
 This assumption could be explored further in future work.
 We do not include intrinsic alignments or lens galaxy magnification in our model as \cite{Dvornik:2022xap} found them to have a negligible impact on both $w_{\mathrm{p}}$ and $\Delta\Sigma$.
 We sample the parameter space using \textsc{nautilus}\footnote{\url{https://github.com/johannesulf/nautilus}} \citep{nautilus} with 3000 live points.